An easy, healthy Baked Vegan Blueberry Donut recipe with lemon glazing for a delicious vegan breakfast recipe.

 In a large bowl, combine all the wet ingredients: melted coconut oil, vanilla extract, apple cider vinegar, almond milk, and maple syrup.

-In another bowl, combine all-purpose flour, baking powder and make a well in the center.
+In another bowl, combine all-purpose flour and baking powder and make a well in the center.
 Next, combine the wet ingredients with the dry ingredients.

 Next, fold in the fresh blueberries and stir to incorporate.